 Assets and liabilities are classified based on the lowest level of input that is significant to the fair value measurements.
 The Company reviews the fair value hierarchy classification on a quarterly basis.
 Changes to the ability to observe valuation inputs may result in a reclassification of levels for certain securities within the fair value hierarchy.
-The Company did not have any transfer of assets and liabilities between Level 1, Level 2 and Level 3 of the fair value hierarchy during the years ended December 31, 2021 and 2020.
+The Company did not have any transfer of assets and liabilities between Level 1, Level 2 and Level 3 of the fair value hierarchy during the years ended December 31, 2022 and 2021.

 The Company has determined the estimated fair values of its financial instruments based on appropriate valuation methodologies.
 However, considerable judgment is required to develop these estimates.
 Accordingly, these estimated values are not necessarily indicative of the amounts the Company could realize in a current market exchange.
 The estimated fair value amounts can be materially affected by the use of different assumptions or methodologies.

-Level 3 assets include the convertible note receivable from The Best You.
-The fair value of the convertible note is revalued at each reporting period based on management's best estimate using the discounted cash flow method.
-Refer to Note 13 - Investment in Associate and Convertible Note to our 2021 Consolidated Financial Statements.
+Level 3 assets represent the convertible note receivable from TBY.
+The fair value of the Note is revalued at each reporting period based on management's best estimate using the discounted cash flow method.
+Refer to Note 12 - Investment in Associate and Convertible Note to our 2022 Consolidated Financial Statements.